How to Build a Free Study Plan for Any Finance Exam (2026)

 Q: Do I need an account to use the study planner?

-You can browse the free question bank and lessons without an account.
-Saving a study plan that adapts across sessions (and so it can rebalance when your readiness changes) requires a free account.
+You can browse the free question bank without an account.
+Reading lessons and saving a study plan that adapts across sessions (so it can rebalance when your readiness changes) need a free account.
 No credit card.

 Q: Can I export the study plan as a PDF or calendar?